Vision Zero Benchmarking: Fatalities

 Bicyclist fatalities in San Francisco have declined since 2018.
 In 2018, San Francisco had 0.3 bicyclist fatalities per 100,000 residents.
 In 2019 and 2020, there were 0.1.
 This may be due in part to changes in infrastructure as well as changes in behavior following the pandemic.

 San Francisco has fewer fatalities per 100,000 residents than nearly half of its peer cities.
 In almost every year, San Francisco has had fewer fatalities per 100,000 residents than Miami, Portland, Chicago, Los Angeles, and Long Beach.
-For example, in 2020, San Francisco had half as many fatalities per 100,000 residents as Los Angeles and 3 times fewer than Miami.
+For example, in 2020, San Francisco had half as many fatalities per 100,000 residents as Portland and 3 times fewer than Miami.

 Explore other metrics